 - spinal cord injuries (SCI)

-Our Neurotrauma section within the department of Neurological Surgery works together with our specialists in MetroHealth’s Level I Adult Trauma Center, the first Level I trauma center for adults in Northeast Ohio, to provide the highest-skilled care after a critical brain or spine injury, from surgery or intensive care treatment through rehabilitation and recovery.
+Our Neurotrauma team includes the Departments of Neurological Surgery and Neurology working together with our specialists in MetroHealth’s Level I Adult Trauma Center, the first Level I trauma center for adults in Northeast Ohio, to provide the highest-skilled care after a critical brain or spine injury, from surgery or intensive care treatment through rehabilitation and recovery.

 We also work with MetroHealth’s Comprehensive Stroke Center to care for patients who need interventions or surgery related to traumatic cerebrovascular accidents.

 Our team includes neurosurgeons, orthopedic spine surgeons, critical care neurologists, physiatrists for rehabilitation, nurses, social workers and physical therapists specially trained to treat brain and spine trauma.

 All our physicians are faculty members at Case Western Reserve University’s School of Medicine.

 Head trauma, including:

 - Blunt cerebrovascular injury

 - Cerebrospinal fluid leaks